Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: Introduction

-The Gaussian is a special case of a family of the Gaussian-like functions $\{g_n\}_{n=1}^\infty$ featured in property (\ref{item:gn}), hereafter referred to as $n$-Gaussians.
-The guiding principle for this paper is to retain as many properties of the Fourier transform as possible while demanding that $\Phi_n$ leaves the $n$-Gaussian invariant.
-In particular, the Fourier transform emerges as the special case $\mathcal F = \Phi_1$.
-In addition to introducing the transforms $\Phi_n$ and their properties, we show that they give rise to associated short-time transforms which generalize the short-time Fourier transform.
+The Gaussian is a special case of a family of the Gaussian-like functions $\{g_n\}_{n=1}^\infty$ featured in property (\ref{item:gn}).
+The guiding principle for this paper is to retain as many properties of the Fourier transform as possible while demanding that $\Phi_n$ leaves $g_n$ invariant.
+Based on these axioms, we derive that $\Phi_n$ is defined as an integral transform,